psp515/SimpleEncryption/README.md

 # SimpleEncryption

 Simple console app that encode/decode given string.
+User will be able to attach encoded file.
+Application wil be creating 2 files after encode (one wit encoded message and one with full info) and 1 after decode ( file will contain decoded message).
 App is using simple ciphers, cipher list below.

 ## Enocde
 User writes the message in console then app is randomly selecting 3 ciphers,